-The Federal Aviation Administration (FAA) bars the use of all transmitting devices in the off chance that transmissions could interfere with a plane’s navigation and communications equipment and cause system malfunctions.
-It’s true that these concerns are overblown, but the FAA likes to err on the side of caution.
+The Federal Aviation Administration (FAA) bars the use of all transmitting devices in the off chance that transmissions could interfere with a plane’s navigation and communications equipment and cause system malfunctions [PDF].
+It’s true that these concerns are a bit overblown, but the FAA likes to err on the side of caution.
 (Can you blame them?)

 Initially, the reason authorities didn’t want you calling your mom or dialing into a work meeting had less to do with crashing your plane and more to do with crashing the cell phone network.
 The Federal Communications Commission (FCC) had determined that mid-flight calls have a direct impact on cell phone service on the ground.
 That’s because cell phones are primarily designed for callers who are firmly planted on land, communicating with a single, nearby tower.

 If you’re speeding through the sky at 550 mph, your phone will connect with multiple towers and eat up valuable space on their circuits, wreaking havoc on service.
 A 2007 plan to lift the ban was strongly opposed by cell carriers for this reason.

 In 2013, passengers gained the ability to use their smartphones and other electronic devices as long as they remain on airplane mode, which prevents them from connecting to the cellular network.
 People could connect to in-flight Wi-Fi and theoretically make voice or video calls that way, but even that remains prohibited for reasons involving more than just safety.